For starters, tell us what you do.

 And you were working in Unity before and then had to learn Unreal on the job?

-That is correct, Unity was the primary game engine of choice at University and at Arup, however, REWIND is mainly a UE4 first company (although have used Unity in the past for projects).
-REWIND has been amazing for me.
+That is correct, Unity was the primary game engine of choice at University and at Arup, however, MAGNOPUS is mainly a UE4 first company (although have used Unity in the past for projects).
+MAGNOPUS has been amazing for me.
 I was given a dedicated period of time for personal upskilling sessions, which was really great and allowed us to work through problems and sessions at our own pace.
-We had some of the senior guys at REWIND talk us through the engine and how they approach projects and problems.
+We had some of the senior guys at MAGNOPUS talk us through the engine and how they approach projects and problems.
 We also had a little mini hackathon, which was just nice as we could have our own free rein in the engine as it were.

 But the good thing about programming is it can often be quite generic.
 There’s a lot of transferable skills, especially between C# (Unity’s programming language) and C++ (Unreal’s programming language), they’re both derivatives of the same language, they just have their own quirks.
 You wouldn’t expect it to, but as soon as you start diving into it, you realize there is a lot you can actually transfer from one to the other.
 Of course, you’re going to have things that confuse you, that’s expected.